Is Pet Insurance Worth It?

 Pet insurance exists for the same reason that car, renter’s, and homeowner’s insurance does: to protect you from financial ruin if something unexpected happens.

 Cancer is a common illness in dogs and cats of all ages.
-According to CBS News, the cost to diagnose cancer is between $1,000 and $2,000 – that’s before any treatment.
-Chemotherapy can be between $3,000 and $5,000, and the cost keeps going up from there.
-Many pet parents, even with well-established savings accounts, would not be able to afford these kinds of vet bills – that’s where pet insurance helps.
+According to CBS News, the cost to diagnose cancer is between $1,000 and $2,000, and that’s before any treatment.
+Chemotherapy can cost between $3,000 and $5,000, and expenses can continue to rise from there.
+Many pet parents, even those with well-established savings accounts, may struggle to afford these kinds of vet bills, which is where pet insurance helps.

 Busting the Top Misconceptions about Pet Health Insurance